-Conscious eating.
 Give thanks and appreciation for your food.
+Be mindful of the fact that you’re consciously staying away from the worst foods for your teeth, digestion, and bodily processes, and that you are instead nurturing your body and soul with truly healthy nutrition.
 Perhaps think about each item on your plate; imagine the remarkable journey the ingredients made to find their way onto the table.
 Take a few moments to absorb the colors, textures, and aromas, making this a full sensory experience.
 Explore the complexity of the flavors as you chew up to 32 times per bite, the more you chew the less work for your digestive system.

-Honor the burp.
 If one is eating slowly and mindfully, after the appropriate amount of food and liquid has been consumed, the body will produce a signal that it is full.
 This signal manifests as a tiny, often inaudible, burp that tickles its way up the throat.
-When the burp occurs, the perfect amount of food has been consumed and the diner will leave the meal feeling full, but not sluggish or overstuffed like a Macy's day balloon.
+When the burp occurs, the perfect amount of food has been consumed and the diner will leave the meal feeling full, but not sluggish or overstuffed like a Macy's Thanksgiving Day balloon.
 As my teacher loves to say, once you feel the burp, "fork down, game over".